gkmngrgn/hugo-alageek-theme/README.md

 #### Typography

-* *Nexa Bold* for the blog name, a strong and opinionated font
 * *Raleway* for the titles, light but clearly visible
 * *Merriweather* for the text, an awesome sans serif font to read without difficulties
 * *Ubuntu Mono* for the code